mielka/yoronchizu2024-data/README.md

 ## What is the YoronChizu(Public Opinion Map)?
 The YoronChizu(Public Opinion Map) is a service released on November 18, 2024, by Mielka, a Japanese nonprofit organization.
-Founded in 2016, Mielka aims to enhance democracy in Japan by "visualizing" politics, primarily led by young people.
+Founded in 2016, Mielka aims to enhance democracy in Japan by visualizing politics, primarily led by young people.
 Since 2017, it has operated JAPAN CHOICE, one of Japan's largest election information platforms, which served 1.6 million users during the 2021 House of Representatives election.

-The Public Opinion Map allows users to anonymously vote on specific issues from party manifestos during the 2024 House of Representatives election period.
-The voting data was used to visualize opinion distributions, launched as an experimental feature of JAPAN CHOICE.
+The Public Opinion Map launched as an experimental feature of JAPAN CHOICE, allows users to anonymously vote on specific issues extracted from party manifestos during the 2024 House of Representatives election period.
+The voting data was used to visualize opinion distributions.

 Over about two weeks, 4,403 unique users participated.
 This repository provides open access to that voting data.